 Ace Pilot: The first jet aces for the United States, the Soviet Union, China and probably North Korea were made in this war.
 Although South Korea's air force didn't receive jet fighters until after the war and none of their pilots had the chance to achieve "ace" status in the technical sense (five air-to-air victories), their fleet of propeller-driven combat aircraft played a very active role in providing air support for UN ground troops, alongside flyers from Britain, Australia, South Africa and Canada.

-Ivan Kozhedub, the highest-scoring Allied ace of World War II, was a military advisor on the North side, and, despite being officially forbidden to fly combat mission, reportedly had another five victories there, making him one of the rarest double, or even double double ace: in two different wars and both on a prop and a jet fighter.
+Ivan Kozhedub, the highest-scoring Allied ace of World War II, was a military advisor on the North side, and, despite being officially forbidden to fly combat missions, reportedly had another five victories there, making him one of the rarest double (or even double-double) ace: in two different wars and both on a prop and a jet fighter.

 Awakening the Sleeping Giant: Faced with the military intelligence equivalent of a giant glowing neon sign saying, “Here be Chinese,” MacArthur insisted on continuing the advance on the Yalu River.